-The study was conducted by Eduard Kelemen, a former graduate student and post-doctoral associate at the State University of New York (SUNY) Downstate Medical Center, and André Fenton, a professor at New York University’s Center for Neural Science and Downstate Medical Center.
-Kelemen is currently a postdoctoral fellow at University of Tuebingen in Germany.
+The study was conducted by Eduard Kelemen, a former graduate student and post-doctoral associate at SUNY Downstate Medical Center, and André Fenton, a professor at NYU’s Center for Neural Science and Downstate Medical Center.

 With this in mind, Fenton and Kelemen centered their study on the neurophysiological processes rats employ as they solve problems that require memory retrieval.
-To do so, they employed techniques developed during the last two decades.
-These involve monitoring the electrical activity of neurons in the rats’ hippocampus—the part of the brain used to encode new memories and retrieve old ones.
-By spotting certain types of neuronal activity, researchers have historically been able to perform what amounts to a mind reading exercise to decode what the rat is thinking and even comprehend the specifics of the rats’ memory retrieval.
+To do so, they employed techniques developed during the last two decades that involve monitoring the electrical activity of neurons in the rats’ hippocampus—the part of the brain used to encode new memories and retrieve old ones.
+By spotting certain types of neuronal activity, researchers have historically been able to perform what amounts to a mind-reading exercise to decode what the rat is thinking and even comprehend the specifics of the rats’ memory retrieval.

 In their experiments, Fenton and Kelemen tested the viability of a concept, “cross-episode retrieval”— stimulating the brain activity in a given circumstance that was also activated in a previous, distinctive experience.

 To test their hypotheses, rats were placed in a stable, circular arena, then in a rotating, circular arena of the same size, followed by a return to the stable arena.
 In the rotating arena condition, the surface turned slowly, making it necessary for the rat to think about its location either in terms of the rotating floor or in terms of the stationary room.